How to edit your volunteering page

 You will need to wear sturdy shoes and appropriate outdoor clothing: i.e. waterproofs and warm clothes that you don’t mind getting a bit muddy!

-Tools and gloves are provided.
+Tools, gloves and safety equipment are provided.

 - Block 6 header

 Training is given at the start of each session.

 - block 5 text